sugandhalahoti/panther/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or other enhancement.
+about: Suggest a new feature or other enhancement
 title: ''
-labels: enchancement
+labels: enhancement
 assignees: ''
 ---